xieweiAlex/English_Learning/words/2019/words-Oct.md

 > Purpose is what differentiates the motivated from the demotivated, the achievers from the underachievers, and the happy from the unhappy.
 > It's all about forward movement.
 Like a snowball, motivation from having progress creates momentum.
 So to keep this up, you have to keep moving.

-With 32% of Americans listening to podcasts monthly and the e-learning industry **projected** to grow to $300 billion in the face of **steep costs** for higher education. -
+With 32% of Americans listening to podcasts monthly and the elearning industry **projected** to grow to $300 billion in the face of **steep costs** for higher education.

 A controller knows about the view layer **as well as** the model layer.